Qualys (NASDAQ:QLYS) Issues Q3 2021 Earnings Guidance

+Qualys (NASDAQ:QLYS) last posted its quarterly earnings data on Monday, August 9th.
+The software maker reported $0.79 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.68 by $0.11.
+The business had revenue of $99.70 million during the quarter, compared to analyst estimates of $98.98 million.
+Qualys had a return on equity of 17.14% and a net margin of 17.67%.
+The company’s revenue for the quarter was up 12.2% on a year-over-year basis.
+During the same period last year, the company earned $0.74 EPS.
+As a group, equities research analysts expect that Qualys will post 1.44 EPS for the current fiscal year.

-In related news, VP Bruce K. Posey sold 9,500 shares of the stock in a transaction dated Monday, June 21st.
-The shares were sold at an average price of $104.25, for a total transaction of $990,375.00.
-Following the sale, the vice president now directly owns 92,867 shares of the company’s stock, valued at approximately $9,681,384.75.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Sumedh S. Thakar sold 7,133 shares of the firm’s stock in a transaction that occurred on Tuesday, June 15th.
+In other Qualys news, Director Jeffrey P. Hank sold 923 shares of the firm’s stock in a transaction dated Thursday, June 10th.
+The shares were sold at an average price of $101.71, for a total transaction of $93,878.33.
+Following the transaction, the director now owns 11,504 shares of the company’s stock, valued at approximately $1,170,071.84.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Sumedh S. Thakar sold 7,133 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
 The stock was sold at an average price of $103.53, for a total transaction of $738,479.49.
-Following the completion of the transaction, the chief executive officer now directly owns 209,826 shares in the company, valued at approximately $21,723,285.78.
+Following the completion of the sale, the chief executive officer now directly owns 209,826 shares of the company’s stock, valued at approximately $21,723,285.78.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 112,900 shares of company stock valued at $12,189,577 in the last three months.
-15.60% of the stock is currently owned by corporate insiders.
+Insiders have sold 167,364 shares of company stock valued at $18,453,482 in the last ninety days.
+Insiders own 15.60% of the company’s stock.

 Qualys Company Profile